Diana Ross: 1959–1970: The Supremes

+With help from Richard Morris, the group recorded two tracks for Lu Pine Records, with Ross singing lead on one of them.
+During this time, the group began coming to Gordy's Hitsville U.S.A. headquarters every day, offering to provide extra help for Motown's recordings, often including hand claps and background vocals.
+During the group's early years, Ross served as its hairstylist, make-up artist, seamstress, and costume designer.

+In late 1960, having replaced McGlown with Barbara Martin, the Primettes were allowed to record their own songs at Hitsville, including the doo-wop ballads "After All", "I Want a Guy" and "Who's Loving You".
 In January 1961, Gordy agreed to sign the group on the condition they change their name.
 Songwriter and Motown secretary Janie Bradford approached Florence Ballard, the only group member at the studio at the time, to pick out a new name for the group.
 Ballard chose "Supremes", reportedly, because it was the only name on the list that did not end with "ette".
 Upon hearing the new name, the other members weren't impressed, with Ross telling Ballard she feared the group would be mistaken for a male vocal group (a male vocal group was, indeed, named the Supremes).
-Gordy signed the group under their new name on January 15, 1961.
+Gordy signed the group under their new name on the Motown imprint on January 15, 1961.

-A year later, Barbara Martin left the group, reducing the quartet to a trio.
+The group reduced to a trio in 1962 after Martin left the group.
 In late 1963, the group had their first hit with "When the Lovelight Starts Shining Through His Eyes", peaking at No. 23 on the Billboard Hot 100 pop chart.
-At the end of the year, Gordy assigned Ross the role of the group's lead singer.
+At the end of the year, Gordy made Ross the group's lead singer.

-In June 1964, while on tour with Dick Clark's Cavalcade of Stars, the group scored their first number-one hit with "Where Did Our Love Go", paving the way for unprecedented success: between August 1964 and May 1967, Ross, Wilson, and Ballard sang on ten number-one hit singles, all of which also made the UK Top 40.
-The group had also become a hit with audiences both domestically and abroad, going on to become Motown's most successful vocal act throughout the sixties.
+In June 1964, while on tour with Dick Clark's Cavalcade of Stars, the group scored their first number-one hit with "Where Did Our Love Go", paving the way for unprecedented success.
+Between August 1964 and May 1967, Ross, Wilson, and Ballard sang on ten number-one hit singles, all of which also made the UK Top 40.
+The group became a hit with audiences domestically and abroad, going on to be Motown's most successful vocal act throughout the sixties.